Quantitative K-Theory Related to Spin Chern Numbers: Introduction

+There is generally no big distinction between~$u$ being ``almost unitary'' and being unitary, so we often study almost commuting unitaries in $C^{*}$-algebras, meaning unitaries~$u$ and~$v$ with $ \Vert [u,v] \Vert \leq\delta $ for some small~$\delta$ greater than zero.

+There is a~direct connection between almost commuting unitary matrices and certain classes of f\/inite models of topological insulators, explored in~\cite{HastLorTheoryPractice,LorHastHgTe,LorSorensenTorus}.
+In that research, many interesting mathematical conjectures and questions were raised, some of which we address here.
+Any serious numerical study of topological insulators must take into account the scattering method~\cite{fulga2011scattering} of Fulga and his coauthors, which utilizes the sparseness of the matrices modeling both position observables and the Hamiltonian.
+That method still utilizes the Pfaf\/f\/ian--Bott index~\cite{LorHastHgTe}, discussed below, but as a~secondary calculation after a~dimension reduction from 3D to 2D.

+What we wish to emphasize here are aspects of phantom approximate solutions that are similar to the behavior in topological insulators.
+The connection between these two f\/ields of study is certainly greater than what has been explored to date.

+Most of the theorems regarding approximate solutions to $C^*$-relations are completely non-quantitative.
+There is often an constant $\delta_0$, unknown except for the fact that it is positive, so that nice things happen with relations hold to within at most $\delta_0$.
+One of the goals in this context is to develop ef\/f\/icient numerical algorithms.
+When working numerically, a~constant like $10^{-10}$ can act ef\/fectively like zero.
+Thus the desire for quantitative results.

-A natural question regarding a pair of unitary matrices that almost commute is: how close is this to a pair that actually commutes?
-The answer to this question necessarily involves the $K$-theory of the two-torus.
-Before we get to new results, let us review how this connection arose.
+A natural question regarding a~pair of unitary matrices that almost commute is: how close is this to a~pair that actually commutes?
+The answer to this question necessarily involves the~$K$-theory of the two-torus.
+Let us review how this connection arose.

-There is a particularly practical formula for the projection $e$ in $\mathbf{M}_{2}(C(\mathbb{T}^{2}))$ that has rank one and first Chern class one.
-The formula is similar to that of the Rieffel projections \cite{rieffel_A_theta} in the irrational rotation algebras, specifically
+There is a~particularly practical equation for the projection~$e$ in $\mathbf{M}_{2}(C(\mathbb{T}^{2}))$ that has rank one and f\/irst Chern class one.
+The formula is similar to that of the Rief\/fel projections~\cite{rieffel_A_theta} in the irrational rotation algebras, specif\/ically